 Extending the pipeline to novel antibacterial drug targets

 In order to identify novel antibacterial targets and the type I PKS clusters which might encode self-resistance copies, we hypothesized that any gene family that is known to be essential in E. coli could be an antibacterial target if a gene from this family is in the proximity of a type I PKS cluster and if that clusters ranked highly in our scoring scheme.
 We mined the NCBI databases for type I PKS clusters harboring a putative self-resistance gene from a set of 609 gene families that are essential in E.coli (REF).
 We identified 3431 non-redundant clusters that harbor one or more such genes within 10kb of a core KS domain (Table S4).
 We selected all clusters which scored 50 or higher and compiled a table of all putative self-resistance genes in these clusters (Table S5), resulting in 114 unique putative self-resistance genes.
 Some of the identified self-resistance gene families, such as FabB/F and EF-Tu, are already considered as antibacterial targets, but even though the antibacterial target might not be novel, the identified clusters might encode novel compounds.
 However, to the best of our knowledge, most of the identified genes have not been evaluated as potential antibacterial targets.
 They could be divided in two categories: metabolic and non-metabolic.
 As mentioned above, it will be hard to distinguish whether a gene is the self-resistance gene or a gene involved in the biosynthesis of the compound if that gene is a metabolic enzyme.

+There are even more challenges for antibiotic discovery for multi-drug resistant Gram-negative pathogens, since they have a double cell wall, which prevents antibiotics molecules to reach their intracellular targets.
+Despite extensive efforts, there have been no new classes of antibiotics approved against Gram-negative pathogens in over fifty years.
+(Smith et al, 2018)

 One way to filter – metabolic vs non-metabolic.
 Low false discovery rate